 My opinion: An option just as good as Go-Ang.
 Usually less crowded.

-Which one is your favorite street-food stall in Bangkok?
+Have a look at my Bangkok Eatlist for more streetfood.
+Which one is your favorite chicken rice stall in Bangkok?